MinyanLi/MinyanLi.github.io/courses/readme.md

 This seminar series involve speakers who are leaders in cancer biology, immune oncology and other fields.

 - [CS50's Introduction to Programming with Python](https://learning.edx.org/course/course-v1:HarvardX+CS50P+Python/home)
-This is a beginner course about Python coding
+This is a beginner course about Python coding ([Here is my solutions to the problem sets](https://github.com/MinyanLi/CS50P))

  <br>